mpatraw/bashrabbits/README.md

 ## How to Install

 If you have Go installed, you can run `go get github.com/mpatraw/rabbit`.
-Otherwise you will have to download one of the binary packages when they're put up.
+Or you can grab one of the binaries [here](https://github.com/mpatraw/rabbit/releases/tag/v1.0-beta).

+If you have Go installed and setup, typing `rabbit` in your shell should automatically work.
+If not, however, you need add them to your PATH variable.
+Running `sudo mv ./rabbit /usr/bin/rabbit` should do that.

 ## How to Play